Memorable Manitobans: Charles Albert Tanner (1887-1970)

 In 1925, he was hired by the Manitoba Hotel Association and later became its Managing Director.
 He was the Editor for the Hotel News.
 He was made a Life Member of the Canadian Hotel Association at his retirement in 1957.

 The Tanners had three children: John (Jack) Charles, Dorothy Irene and Lawrence Allan.
 His oldest son Jack, a pilot with the RCAF, was killed in action in 1944 while on Coastal Patrol out of Goose Bay, Labrador.
 Tanner was an avid reader of history and world affairs and remained active in politics throughout his life.
 While he continued to champion for the rights of the “common” man, his political allegiance became tied to the Conservative Party.
 He was a friend to such party leaders as Duff Roblin and John Diefenbaker.
 At one point when he was unable to attend a Winnipeg function, Diefenbaker came to his home for a visit and to talk politics.
 Tanner served as President of the Winnipeg South Conservative Association, was a Life Member of Fort Garry Lodge No. 130 AF and AM, a Lifetime Member of Conaught Chapter 9, Grand Chapter of the Royal Arch Masons and a Life Member of Khartoum Temple of the Shrine.
-He was a Past President of the Elks Club and a member of the Fellowship Club and the St. Andrews Society.
+He was President and Secretary-Treasurer (1926-1942) of the Elks Club and a member of the Fellowship Club and the St. Andrews Society.

 Obituary, Winnipeg Free Press, 16 February 1970, page 29.